TERMS OF BUSINESS

-Version 9: Effective from June 2021
+Version 11: Effective from February 2026

 Irish Mortgage Network Ltd. trading as Finance Matters (Central Bank number C2061) is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Union (Insurance Distribution) Regulations 2018; as an Investment Intermediary authorised under the Investment Intermediaries Act, 1995 and as a Mortgage Intermediary authorised under the Consumer Credit Act 1995 and, as a Mortgage Credit Intermediary under the European Union (Consumer Mortgage Credit Agreements) Regulations 2016.
 Copies of our regulatory authorisations are available on request.
 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.